2 Days in Berlin: The Best Things to Do

 Honestly, if some of the historical sites are emotionally hard for you, then I suggest coming to Prenzlauer Berg early and exploring the area.
 The shopping is pretty darn fun, too.

-Two Days in Berlin: Day 2 – Morning
+Two Days in Berlin: Morning of Day 2

-Good morning!
+Good morning, travelers!
 Are you ready for your second fun-filled day in Berlin?
 I hope so!
 Grab your comfy shoes and coffee, and let’s go on another twenty-four hour adventure around Germany’s capital city!

 1. Go to Museum Island